Mansii0710/ENZYMEBASE/README.md

 It allows users to store, manage, and retrieve enzyme-related information using a MySQL database and PHP-based web interface.

-The system demonstrates database design, CRUD operations, and integration of backend with frontend.
+The system demonstrates database design and integration of backend with frontend.

 --------------------------------------------------

 **Features**

-- Search enzymes by name
+- Search enzymes by name or ID
 - View enzyme details (enzyme ID, EC number, function, UniProt ID, molecular weight)
 - Insert new enzyme records into the database
 - Update existing enzyme records